Qumulo/docs/administrator-guide/authentication-qumulo-core/configuring-search-trusted-domains-active-directory.md

 {% include important.html content="Disabling Search Trusted Domains disregards any trusted domains specified in the Base DN." %}

-### Ignoring LDAP Referrals and Qumulo Core Operations
+### Ignoring LDAP Referrals and Qumulo Core Authentication Processes
 To decide whether your system should ignore LDAP referrals, consider the Qumulo Core authentication processes that this might affect.

 #### Authentication Processes that Trigger LDAP Queries